mctinker/Map-Tasker/README.md

 ### To Do List (in no particular order)
 [] Catch up with recent Tasker changes in the 6.1.n code base

-[] Optionally, display Task properties
+[] Optionally, display Task and Profile properties

 [] Complete insertion of Python docstrings